PA’s Prevailing Wage Law Shows Its Teeth

 8/7/20

-By: Erin Lamb In Lowman v.
+In Lowman v.
 Unemployment Compensation Board of Review, the Pennsylvania Supreme Court has ruled 5-2 that Uber drivers are not engaged in independently owned businesses when driving for Uber and are therefore eligible for unemployment benefits.
-The ruling is expected to open the gates for more “gig economy” workers to not only…
+The …

 Pennsylvania Offers Certain Employers Help with Hazard Pay